ilyavyakovlev/datashakereviewsapi/README.md

-# datashakereviewsapi: python API-wrapper to DATASHAKE reviews
+# datashakereviewsapi: python API-wrapper for DATASHAKE reviews

 Python API-wrapper for DATASHAKE reviews API (https://www.datashake.com/review-scraper-api) This module makes it easier to schedule jobs and fetch the results